What is the difference between a sworn translation and a certified translation?

 Important: This means that you need to advise us of the recipient's requirements and preferences, as requirements differ greatly from one authority to another.

-In the majority of cases, a classic certified translation is sufficient.
+In the majority of cases, a classic certified translation containing the sworn translator's stamp and signature is sufficient.

 In France, an expert translator's signature does not require legalisation.

-If your translation needs to be used in another country, please check whether legalisation is necessary with the recipient.
+If your translation needs to be used in another country, please check whether legalisation on the certified translation is necessary with the recipient.

 For more information, please go to the legalisation and authentication (apostille) section.
 Legalisation is not included in our "certified translation" service, which you can order via this website.